MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

 [!include[banner](../includes/banner.md)]

+## Introduction

 This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations.

 The Microsoft Dynamics 365 for Retail functionality for Austria includes a sample of integration of POS with an external fiscal registration service to cover local fiscal requirements to cash registers in Austria.
 The sample extends the [fiscal integration functionality](fiscal-integration-for-retail-channel.md).
 It is based on the [EFR (Electronic Fiscal Register)](http://efsta.org/sicherheitsloesungen/) solution from [EFSTA](http://efsta.org/) and enables the communication with the EFR service via the HTTPS protocol.
 The sample is provided in form of a source code and is a part of the Retail SDK.
 Microsoft does not ship any hardware, software or documentation from EFSTA.
 Please contact [EFSTA](http://efsta.org/kontakt/) for information on how to acquire the EFR solution and operate it.

-SAMPLE CODE NOTICE

-THIS SAMPLE CODE IS MADE AVAILABLE AS IS.
-MICROSOFT MAKES NO WARRANTIES, WHETHER EXPRESS OR IMPLIED, OF FITNESS FOR A PARTICULAR PURPOSE, OF ACCURACY OR COMPLETENESS OF RESPONSES, OF RESULTS, OR CONDITIONS OF MERCHANTABILITY.
-THE ENTIRE RISK OF THE USE OR THE RESULTS FROM THE USE OF THIS SAMPLE CODE REMAINS WITH THE USER.
-NO TECHNICAL SUPPORT IS PROVIDED.
-YOU MAY NOT DISTRIBUTE THIS CODE UNLESS YOU HAVE A LICENSE AGREEMENT WITH MICROSOFT THAT ALLOWS YOU TO DO SO.

-## Overview

-To learn about common POS scenarios and features that are available to customers in all countries or regions, see [Microsoft Dynamics 365 for Retail Documentation](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/index).

-### Integration Retail POS with the EFR

 Retail includes a sample for integration of POS with Austria-specific certified fiscal registration service.
 It is assumed that the service is hosted on the mashine inside client's infrastructure and is paired with POS Hardware station.
 The sample is implemented as source code of POS, Hardware station, and Commerce runtime extensions, and is available in the Retail software development kit (SDK).

+## Scenarios

+To learn about common POS scenarios and features that are available to customers in all countries or regions, see [Microsoft Dynamics 365 for Retail Documentation](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/index).

 ### Austria-specific POS scenarios and features